These Homemade Croissants are golden brown, extra flaky, crisp on the outside, and soft on the inside.

-- Place tip side down on a silicon mat on a baking sheet, cover loosely with clingfilm and let it rise for 2-3hrs, they must be 5cm apart.
+- Place tip side down on a silicon mat on a baking sheet, cover loosely with cling film, and let it rise for 2-3 hours, they must be 5cm apart.

 - Brush with egg wash and bake in a preheated oven for 17-20 min.

 If you whip up this delightful recipe, drop me a line, rate it, and don’t forget to tag me on @_esmesalon on Instagram.
 I will be on the lookout for your amazing recreations, and I just can’t get enough of those mouthwatering pics!

 Let’s not lose touch – sign up for my newsletter, and I’ll deliver scrumptious, foolproof recipes directly to your inbox.
 And hey, why not join the party on Pinterest, Instagram, and Threads?
 I’d love to connect with you there and share our foodie adventures!

 And guess what?
 If you’re looking for a fantastic tried-and-true recipe book, swing by the shop and feast on our collection of excellent Recipe eBooks.
 They make for a perfect treat for yourself or a food-loving friend!